 At Zion we are passionate about Urban/Hip Hop dance!
 However, we are also passionate about creating an environment that is fun, encouraging and positive.

-- expect your teacher to be professional, energetic and encouraging in both the way that they teach and the way that they relate to you as a student,
+- Be professional, energetic and encouraging in both the way that they teach and the way that they relate to you each student and the class as a whole

-- expect them to be in the designated studio on time, prepared and ready to go at the scheduled class time and
+- Be in the designated studio on time, prepared and ready to go at the scheduled class time

-- receive your own copy of the dance mix by the end of week four of the term – for you to take home and rehearse to.
+- Provide students with their own copy of the dance mix by the end of week four of the term – for students to take home and rehearse to.

 What we expect from the students

 - We operate out of a shared facility, so it is important that this is acknowledged and understood.
 There are often multiple activities happening at the Northcity church facility and we expect students to be considerate of other users.
 All spaces, equipment property must be used with care and respect.